 Unlike other states in the US, Hawai’i has mostly kept it’s indigenous language (especially Niihau).
-Pidgin is a mixture of languages (Japanese, Korean, Hawaiian, English, etc.) that is also used often.
+Pidgin is a mixture of languages (Japanese, Korean, Hawaiian, English, etc.) that is also used often besides Hawaiian.
 Whether you’re planning on moving here, backpacking here, or just spending some vacation here, it is best to learn these phrases before you go anywhere in Hawai’i.

 Every “W” Is Actually A “V”

-Even the name “Hawai’i” is actually pronounced havaii.
+Even the name “Hawai’i” is actually pronounced havaii in Hawaiian.
 This is true for many other words such as Haleiwa (halay-eva) or Kawela (kaw-vey-lah).
 If you’re just a tourist you’ll get mad props for actually pronouncing it correctly and if you’re moving to one of the islands then better get practicing on the pronunciation now!

 Mind the ‘Okina